 And the final steps in the process can be seen here:

 New 3D-Printed Convergent Synergy Carbon Tweeter

 The Wilson Synergy Mach 5 has been the reference tweeter since the release of the WAMM.
-One of the key differences in the Mach 5 version is that it experimented with the durometer of the enclosure material and made it softer.
+One of the critical differences in the Mach 5 version is that it experimented with the durometer of the enclosure material and made it softer.

-Each carbon tweeter uses 1,509 inches of carbon to print 1 tweeter enclosure.
+Each carbon tweeter uses 1,509 inches of carbon to print one tweeter enclosure.
 The Alexx V is the first loudspeaker to ship with this, but I think it’s fair to assume we will see it appear in more places.